If your insurer asks you if there's any history of subsidence in the surrounding area, you may have difficulty in answering.

 Although you shouldn't have to answer any questions that require specialist knowledge, if a question like this does come up, you need to ask the insurer for clarification.

 The surrounding area is not a specific unit of measurement, so could in effect extend for a radius of several miles.
-Typically, such a question might refer to neighbouring houses becase, if you're aware that a neighbour's house has undergone subsidence, you're required to disclose this as a material fact.
+Typically, such a question might refer to neighbouring houses because, if you're aware that a neighbour's house has undergone subsidence, you're required to disclose this, if asked.

 High risk areas